deepanshs/mrsimulator/docs/introduction/getting_started.rst

  processed_data = processor.apply_operations(data=sim.methods[0].simulation)

 A :ref:`signal_processing_api` object holds a list of operations applied sequentially to a dataset.
-For a comprehensive list of operations and how to use the :ref:`signal_processing_api` object, see the :ref:`signal_processing_documentation` documentation page.
+For a comprehensive list of operations and further details on using the :ref:`signal_processing_api` object, see the :ref:`signal_processing_documentation` documentation page.

 Plotting the Simulation
 -----------------------

-We end this example by using the `matplotlib <https://matplotlib.org/stable/>`_ Python library to plot the simulated dataset.
+We end this example by using the Python package `matplotlib <https://matplotlib.org/stable/>`_ to plot the simulated dataset.
 Below is code that can be used to generate an image and a pdf file of the simulated spectrum:

 .. _fig1-getting-started:
 .. skip: next